 Mechanical engineering labs in the building include: METlab (materials evaluation and testing), LEADER (lab for engineering of additive designs, education and research) and a thermo fluids lab.

-The main level of the building has several classrooms, design labs and offices.
-The dean’s office, when renovations are complete, and the mechanical engineering department office are also on this floor.
+The main level of the building has several classrooms, design labs, offices, the mechanical engineering department and the dean's office.

 The third level of the building has several labs to study heat transfer, computational fluid dynamics and biofuels.
-Additional classrooms, graduate assistants office space, and capstone design studio are on this floor as well.
+Additional classrooms, graduate assistant office spaces and a capstone design studio are on this floor as well.

 Physical Address:1151 8th St.